arago/ActionHandlers/ssh_based_actions/README.md

 * the server running AutoPilot engine can directly connect to SSHd on all target servers (for target user 'root' this includes that remote loging for 'root' is allowed)
 * the target servers are Linux servers (just for the sake of our sample configuration, can be easily extened to any UNIX)
+* the SSHd on target servers is configured with `UseDNS no` or DNS reverse lookup is working properly (to prevent long timeouts during ssh login)

 ### Preparation